-There has been significant progress with the management of risks during the 2019/20 financial year.
-Good progress was made in embedding risk management and raising the risk maturity level within the WCLC, which has contributed to favourable public entity performance.
-Through the conducting of risk awareness sessions and training, it has led to improved risk maturity within the Department and WCLC.
-Risk awareness sessions are conducted on request via the 2019/20 FY implementation plan.
+There has been significant progress with the management of risks during the 2018/19 financial year.
+Good progress was made in embedding risk management and raising the risk maturity level within the Entity which has contributed to favourable Public Entity performance.